upcvqa/final/report.md

 ## Tuning the vision channel
 - Resnet partially trained
 ## Splitting the model
-We realised a bigger dataset would be the best cure for our model's overfit and might bump up the metrics but the training was getting considerably long (**10k dataset epoch duration**) and after many long trainings we were sometimes banned to use Google Colab with GPU for some hours.
+We realised a bigger dataset would be the best cure for our model's overfit and might bump up the metrics but the training was getting considerably long (ie. 100 minutes for 7,500 samples and 30 epochs) and after many long trainings we were sometimes banned to use Google Colab with GPU for some hours.
 In a Computer Vision lab we learned the trick of precalculating the image embeddings once and reuse them during the training process.
 To implement it, we splitted the model in 2:
 ![](images/model-split.png)

 First half uses our custom dataloader but instead of feeding the model, it stores the precalculated embeddings in lists (image and question).
 These two lists of tensors are then stored to disk using `torch.save`.
 Along with these two lists, a list with the annotations, a list index-to-annotation and a dictionary with additional information about the sample are also stored.
 Second half uses a `TensorDataset`to load the precalculated embeddings after retrieving the lists with `torch.load`and feeds them to the rest of the model (combination + classifier).
 This change really bumped up the overall performance increasing the throughput from 50 samples/sec to 5,000 samples/sec.
 Additionally we've also been able to use batch sizes as big as 400 while before we were restricted to a maximum of 30.
 This improved performance allowed us to move from 10k to 100k datasets.

+On the down size, precalculating the image embeddings prevents from finetuning the vision model (include it in the training (all or part of it,usually the final layers) so it adapts to our images.

 ## Training with 100k dataset
 - Results
 ## Tweaking the language channel